- Monopoly Definition

 A Revenue Maximizing Monopolist

 When the firm wants to maximize revenue, it produces more units but charges a lower price.
 To find the quantity and price, draw a vertical line to the demand curve from where Marginal Revenue = 0.
 The price is found by drawing a horizontal line from the demand curve to the price axis (vertical).
 The cost is found by drawing a vertical line from where Quantity meets the Average Cost curve to the price line.
-The blue box represent supernormal profits and the red box, cost.
+The blue box represents supernormal profits and the red box, cost.

 A Loss Making Monopolist

-A monopolist can be a loss making one if the Average Cost lies above Average Revenue.
-In this case the firms costs are greater than its revenue so it makes a loss.
+A monopolist can be a loss-making one if the Average Cost lies above Average Revenue.
+In this case, the firm’s costs are greater than its revenue so it makes a loss.
 The red and blue combined add up to cost.
 The red box represents revenue and the blue box, loss.
 The cost is found by drawing a vertical line from where Quantity meets the Average Cost curve to the price line.